cmsrs/cmsrs3/README.md

 PAGE_TYPES="cms,gallery,shop,contact,main_page,privacy_policy,login,projects,clear,checkout,register,home,shoppingsuccess,search,forgot,inner"
 ```

-Ihe most of this page type is regular page like: 'login', 'privacy_policy', 'main_page'
+In the most of this page type is regular page like: 'login', 'privacy_policy', 'main_page'
 Exception is:

     - cms - apear Wyswig editor
     - clear - without Wyswig editor, it require write pure html code
     - inner - it is text box in exsitting page require hardcode in layout page, whre key is short_title
     - gallery - page this photos
     - projects - the same content in each langs

 * (optionally) for google v3 reCaptcha in the contact form: